 Vaporetto – Water buses in Venice

-Vaporetto are public water buses of Venice, they are essential for navigating the city and its surrounding island.
-The vaporetto are operated by ACTV, the venetian public transport system.
+Vaporetto are public water buses of Venice; they are essential for navigating the city and its surrounding islands.
+The vaporetto is operated by ACTV, the Venetian public transport system.
 They are the main way to get around the city.
-It travels along the Grand canal and connects different island.
+It travels along the Grand Canal and connects different islands.

 Building a Blueprint for Electrification